 And there are a lot of clues to the genre – sounds like something supernatural’s going on, but there’s also a sense that it’s psychological – because the kids are troubled and this presence may or may not be real.
 There's a sense of danger, possibly on several levels.

 The best way to learn how to write a good premise is to practice.
-Make a list of ten books and films that are in the same genre as your book or script - preferably successful - or that you wish you had written!
-Now for each story, write a one-sentence premise that contains all these story elements: protagonist, antagonist, conflict, stakes, setting, atmosphere and genre.
+Take that list of ten books and films I made you do here, that are in the same genre as your book or script - preferably successful - or that you wish you had written!
+Now for each story on that list, write a one-sentence premise that contains all these story elements: protagonist, antagonist, conflict, stakes, setting, atmosphere and genre.

 If you need a lot of examples all at once, pick up a copy of the TV Guide, or click through the descriptions of movies on your TiVo.
 Those aren’t necessarily the best written premises, but they do get the point across, and it will get you thinking about stories in brief.